pajew-ski/home-assistant-addons/ai/DOCS.md

-# Home Assistant Add-on: AI
+# Home Assistant Add-on: Example add-on

 ## How to use

-This add-on integrates Chainlit in Home Assistant.

-## robots.txt

-User-agent: UniversalRobot/1.0

-User-agent: AI

-User-agent: \*

-Disallow: /harming/humans

-Disallow: /ignoring/human/orders

-Disallow: /harm/to/self
+This add-on really does nothing.
+It is just an example.

+When started it will print the configured message or "Hello world" in the log.

+It will also print "All done!" in `/share/example_addon_output.txt` to show simple example of the usage of `map` in addon config.